Beloved (2011 film)

-Beloved (Les Bien-aimés) is a 2011 French romantic drama film written and directed by Christophe Honoré, starring Chiara Mastroianni, Catherine Deneuve, Ludivine Sagnier, Louis Garrel, Radivoje Bukvic, Paul Schneider, and Michel Delpech.
+Beloved (Les Bien-aimés) is a 2011 French romantic drama film written and directed by Christophe Honoré, starring Chiara Mastroianni, Catherine Deneuve, Ludivine Sagnier, Louis Garrel, Rasha Bukvic, Paul Schneider, and Michel Delpech.
 The story is set in the 1960s through the 2000s in Paris, Reims, Montreal, Prague and London.
 While not a musical, the characters use musical 'narration' and 'dialogues' throughout the film.